kckuei/assembly-fun/README.md

-# Generating Assembly from HLL
+# Generating Assembly from a High Level Language

 ## General Example
 How might one implement the high-level language (HLL) code block shown below (python) in assembly?